-Kurt Cobain Talks Gear and More in His Final Guitar World Interview from 1992
+Kurt Cobain Talks Gear and More in His Final Guitar World Interview

 Here's Guitar World's last interview with Kurt Cobain, from the February 1992 issue of GW.
 The original headline was "Cool Hand Puke: Kurt Cobain tries to explain why Nirvana — third-hand guitars and all — is suddenly the hottest band in the country."